Frando/dkv2-tools/dkv2-to-sepa/README.md

 # CSV to SEPA

-Create a SEPA batch wire transfer XML file ("Sammelüberweisung") from a CSV emitted by DKV2.
-You can import the resulting XML file in your online banking to issue a batch (mass) transfer in one go.
+Create a SEPA batch wire transfer XML file (*Sammelüberweisung*) from the yearly interest report (*Jahreszinsabrechnung*) CSV file emitted by DKV2.

+You can import the resulting XML file in your online banking to issue a batch transfer in one go.

 ## Installation